The world of grant writing takes a front seat for many of us in the Spring and Fall when a myriad of applications are available and due.

 Even if you feel you have no questions, you should reach out to program officers and build a relationship so they know who you are, you keep up-to-date on any changes with the foundation, and you establish an actual relationship and not one based solely on your asking for money.

-To learn more about having conversations with program officers, check out this video Sandy Rees of Get Fully Funded and I recorded.
+To learn more about having conversations with program officers, check out this video Sandy Rees of Get Fully Funded and others we’ve recorded.

 If we can help with Grant Writing or Development Coaching, let us know.
 Maybe you just want a few hours of consultation with one of our nonprofit experts – we can help.
 You may also find some Upcoming Events to attend or helpful information in our Free Stuff section.